Pennsylvania Tourism Office Launches 'Joe & Jill: A Biden Trail,' A 14-Stop Self-Guided Presidential Road Trip

 PHILADELPHIA (CBS) — President Joe Biden and First Lady Dr. Jill Biden’s ties to Pennsylvania are inspiring a new road trip.
 The Pennsylvania Tourism Office launched the Biden Trail, a self-guided tour that features 14 stops that highlight the first family’s ties to the Keystone State.

 The stops include the president’s boyhood home in Scranton’s Green Ridge neighborhood.
 Biden lived at the home for the first 10 years of his life.
-The property is privately owned and isn’t open to the public but shouldn’t prevent anyone from grabbing a picture.READ MORE: 24-Year-Old James Alexander Fatally Shot By Philadelphia Police After Shooting At Officers During Traffic Stop In Logan
+The property is privately owned and isn’t open to the public but shouldn’t prevent anyone from grabbing a picture.READ MORE: Philadelphia School District Launches COVID-19 Dashboard With Latest Information

-Other stops in Scranton include Green Ridge Little League, Hank’s Hoagies, St. Paul’s Church & Grade School, and Manning’s Dairy Farm.READ MORE: New Jersey Moves Closer To Recreational Marijuana Market
+Other stops in Scranton include Green Ridge Little League, Hank’s Hoagies, St. Paul’s Church & Grade School, and Manning’s Dairy Farm.READ MORE: Police: Man Shot In Rooming House In West Philadelphia

 In the Philadelphia area, the tour suggests visiting Kelly Drive, which is a favorite running route for the first lady, and Franklin Fountain, where she loves to grab a scoop of ice cream.

-The tour also suggests visits to Upper Moreland High School, where the first lady’s story begins, the University of Pennsylvania and Parc & The Dandelion Rittenhouse.MORE NEWS: Pennsylvania Promises Quicker, Easier, Jobless Claims System
+The tour also suggests visits to Upper Moreland High School, where the first lady’s story begins, the University of Pennsylvania and Parc & The Dandelion Rittenhouse.MORE NEWS: WATCH LIVE: Esperanza Community COVID-19 Vaccination Center Soft Opening

 To see the full list of places on the Biden Trail, click here.